iamdtang/backbone-data/README.md

 * Manages singletons for models and collections
 	* Many times you'll need the same collection instance in multiple views.
 Just ask the store for the resource (`DS.getAll('person')`, `DS.findAll('person')`) and it will return or resolve with the same collection instance each time.
 	* Maybe you have a single model instance in your application, like a `UserProfile` model.
 The data store can also manage it as a singleton so that you get the same `UserProfile` instance every time.
-* Load models into the store specified as incomplete (lacking details).
-Extra details about the model can be fetched and cached on subsequent requests.
-Particularly useful if your models have a lot of data that might not be needed.
+* Load models into the store as incomplete.
+This can be useful if your models have lots of data and not all of it is served upfront.
+Extra details about the model can be fetched and cached for subsequent requests.
 * Easily create new filtered collections
 * AMD compatible
 * 933 bytes gzipped and minified